 There are a variety of wrinkle treatments available from physicians or specially licensed healthcare professionals, ranging from topical treatments, to injections, to cosmetic surgery.
 Options include:

-- Prescription topical retinoids: (4) these vitamin A derivatives can reduce fine lines, but not deep wrinkles.
+- Prescription topical retinoids: These vitamin A derivatives can reduce fine lines, but not deep wrinkles.
 They work by neutralizing free radical oxidants, exfoliating old skin cells, and stimulating new collagen growth.
 An example is Retin-A cream.

 - This is a synthetic version of a potent neurotoxin made by the bacteria Clostridium botulinum.
 Botulinum toxin relaxes muscles by blocking the nerves that cause them to tense up.
 It reduces wrinkles by paralyzing the muscles that pull on the skin.
 Injections usually last 3-4 months and then must be repeated to retain the effect

-- Dermabrasion and microdermabrasion: (1) dermabrasion” is a facial skin resurfacing technique that mechanically damages the skin by using a rotating brush to remove the top layer of skin, thereby stimulating skin regrowth.
+- Dermabrasion and microdermabrasion: Dermabrasion” is a facial skin resurfacing technique that mechanically damages the skin by using a rotating brush to remove the top layer of skin, thereby stimulating skin regrowth.
 “Microdermabrasion” is similar, but gentler and more superficial, with less penetration than dermabrasion

-However, self-care is the best approach.
+Self-care remains the best approach to fighting wrinkles.
 Protecting yourself from UV light (avoiding tanning, and wearing sunscreen every day), quitting smoking, avoiding alcohol use, eating a healthful diet, and using a daily skin care routine that cleanses, moisturizes, and exfoliates are helpful.
-(11)

 Ready to take the next step?